—A film that finds an echo in many Christians

 Different from the films on the Christian mission or the cruel persecution of Christians, this film aims at Christians’ family life in China.
 What emerges is the heartbreak and the resignation of Christians in China in striving for their freedom of religion, when they face the opposition and persecution of their family who are deceived by the rumors of the Chinese Communist Party.

 The film tells us a story: The protagonist Zheng Yi returned to Almighty God during study abroad in the United States.
-And he passed on God’s work into her Christian sister Xiaorui after he came back.
+And he passed on God’s work in the last days to her Christian sister Xiaorui after he came back.
 Before long, their father, Zheng Weiguo, the minister of the United Front Work Department in a city of China, learned that they had believed in Almighty God.
 Then he strongly opposed it and stopped them from believing in God.
 He also used lies to lead his unbelieving wife astray to stand by him.
 Hence, there were series of fierce family debates on belief.
 At last, in order to keep his official position, Zheng Weiguo expelled his son and daughter cruelly from home.
 His wife turned sadly away, as well.

 The scenes of the film are set mainly within and without the villa.
 Except for few exteriors to relieve audience’s visual fatigue, there are all interiors.
 Cinematically speaking, setting the scenes in a special space is usually used in the crime mysteries and the thrillers, which tests the director’s ability to make the story unfold wonderfully and make mise-en-scene flexible in a small space.
 Also, the small space just meets the requirements of the oppressive script.
 However, it is hard to show a 150-minute story in a confined space.
 If it isn’t handled properly, it will easily make audience feel boring, and make the film less watchable.
 New though the directors are, their approach is rather successful.